-Agricultural accessory building fees are no longer less expensive than residential accessory building fees.
-Agricultural accessory buildings may be larger with a taller height allowance than residential accessory buildings.
+Agricultural accessory buildings may be larger in size with a taller height allowance than residential accessory buildings.

 The term "commercial accessory building" is not used.
 When a building meets the definition of a commercial building, the principle use is commercial; therefore, a commercial building is not an accessory building.